VoltCruelerz/OwlMarble-Magic/classes/druid/Druid.md

 #### Circle Forms [Updated]

 The rites of your circle grant you the ability to transform into more dangerous animal forms.
+Starting at 2nd level, you can use your Wild Shape ability as a Bonus Action, and while you are Wild Shaped, you can use a Bonus Action to make an Unarmed Strike.

+#### Elemental Wild Shape [Update]

+At 6th level, when you use your Wild Shape feature, you can choose to expend a second charge of your Primal Channel feature to empower your form with elemental energy.
+Select one of the following elements: Acid, Cold, Fire, Lightning, or Poison.
+Until your Wild Shape expires, you have resistance to the chosen element, and your Bestial Strike attacks can deal that damage type instead of the normal options.

+#### Elemental Strike [New]

-Starting at 2nd level, when you make an attack with your wild shaped form, you deal an extra die of damage on the attack (already included in the [Elemental](https://github.com/VoltCruelerz/OwlMarble-Magic/blob/master/classes/druid/Beast%20Forms.md#elemental) template).
+Starting at 10th level, you become one with the elements when you use your Elemental Wild Shape, and you gain the following benefits for the duration:

-#### Elemental Wild Shape [Updated]

-At 10th level, you can expend both uses of Wild Shape at the same time to transform into an Air, Earth, Fire, or Water elemental, using the [Elemental](https://github.com/VoltCruelerz/OwlMarble-Magic/blob/master/classes/druid/Beast%20Forms.md#elemental) template.
+- You are immune to the chosen damage type.
+- Your melee weapon attacks deal an additional 1d10 of the chosen element.
+- You are immune to the Exhaustion, Paralyzed, Petrified, and Poisoned conditions.

-#### Thousand Forms
+#### Thousand Forms [Updated]

+At 14th level, you have learned to use your lunar magic to alter your form freely.
+When you use your Wild Shape ability, you no longer choose between the variants of a given form, acquiring all movement types and abilities for that form simultaneously.

+Additionally, for the duration of Wild Shape, you can use a Bonus Action to shift back to your true form or back into your animal form without expending further charges.
+Shifting in this way does not refresh the temporary hit points granted by Wild Shape.

+Finally, you know and can cast _Alter Self_ at will without expending a spell slot.

 ### Circle of Spores